jt151077/adk-customer-complains/README.md

 ## Install

-1. CD to the root of the project `adk-customer-complains`, provide the correct values in the `.env` file:
+1. CD to the root of the project `adk-customer-complains`, rename `.env.template` provide the correct values in the `.env` file:

 ```shell
 GOOGLE_GENAI_USE_VERTEXAI=TRUE